Hunting Opportunities at Wisconsin Preserves

 Consult DNR's hunting season date website for more information.

-Most of the land TNC owns in the Baraboo Hills area is now open for all hunting as allowed under DNR regulations.
+More land TNC owns in the Mukwonago River Watershed area is now open for all hunting as allowed under DNR regulations, with some exceptions.
 We are making this change in order to have a more consistent hunting experience across the majority of our preserves.
-Some isolated tracts still require a permit to hunt.
+One tract still requires a permit to hunt, and a few tracts, including the majority of Lulu Lake Preserve, are still deer only.
 Please see the maps linked below for more specific information.
-If you have questions, please email us at firstname.lastname@example.org or call our offices in Madison at 608-251-8140 or Baraboo at 608-356-5300.
+If you have questions, please email us at email@example.com or call our offices in Madison at 608-251-8140 or East Troy at 262-642-7276.

 Wisconsin Hunting Opportunity Maps